sabrinasadik/www_threefold.io/www.threefold.io/content/info/airbnb-for-internet-capacity.md

 The process to become a TF Farmer is very straightforward.
 Anyone – whether individual, professional or corporate – can join the TF Grid by buying a Zero Node and downloading the Zero-OS open source software.
 You can even do it with your existing spare hardware.

-Now you can operate your micro datacenter and earn money on it, we call this process TF Mining.
+Now you can operate your micro datacenter and earn money on it, we call this process TF Farming.

 Our Zero-Nodes are designed to be “plug and play” with full self driving capability – meaning TF Farmers do not need to have IT experience.